Explore Liverpool Music Writer, Matt Jacobson interviews singer/songwriter, Midge Ure.

 “They kept going on and on and on about fishing, but the music and the entertainment industry generates gazillions more and it’s just been left to rot.“

 Midge Ure recently joined the British Music Experience (BME) for an evening with Ronnie Gurr publisher of Hanging Around Books.
 Midge Ure mixed interviews with acoustic songs including ‘Fade to Grey’,’Vienna’ and ‘Do They Know It’s Christmas’.
-The adoring crowd lapped up the songs and MIdge Ure captivated all talking all things; early influences, career highs and lows and once using a microphone used by
+The adoring crowd lapped up the songs and MIdge Ure captivated all talking all things; early influences, career highs and lows and once using a microphone used by John Lennon.

 I caught up with Midge to discuss current events such as Lockdown, the trepidation of touring and memorabilia.